fastify/fastify-cookie/README.md

 ⚠️ **Warning:** [This is an attribute that has not yet been fully standardized](https://github.com/fastify/fastify-cookie/pull/261#issuecomment-1803234334), and may change in the future without reflecting the semver versioning.
 This also means many clients may ignore the attribute until they understand it.

-More information about can be found in [the proposal](https://github.com/privacycg/CHIPS).
+More information about this can be found in [the proposal](https://github.com/privacycg/CHIPS).

 ##### priority